It’s important that whatever message you give to your children is consistent and agreed.

 - We both love you very much

-- Just because we cannot live together, does not mean that we cannot work for you together as parents always
+- Just because we aren’t going to live together, does not mean that we won’t be there for you as parents always

-- We want you to know it is not your fault
+- We want you to know that this is not your fault

 - We are sorry it has not been easy, we are working hard to make it better